Code-switching: Intrasentential vs. insertional

-"I met up with my buddies at the party."

 Code-switching in language education

-In most language education programs, such as English as a Second Language (ESL) programs, educators and learners have significant proficiency differences in their target language (the language which those learners are learning).
+In most language education programs, such as English-as-a-second-language (ESL) programs, educators and learners have significant proficiency differences in their target language (the language which those learners are learning).
 Therefore, under such condition, code-switching is often a very common method to establish communication between educators and learners.

 Applications in language learning process

 The application of code-switching under such a condition can be divided into two main different situations: one is the interaction between learners and the educator, and the other is the communication between students and classmates.
 Linguists and educators have different opinions and views toward the use of code-switching under different situations in language teaching, so the two situations will be discussed separately.
 Assuming that both learners and language teachers have the same native language background, which means that everyone can use their same native language to build normal communication.
 In addition, the situation of foreign teachers (whose native language is the target language), and students from diverse backgrounds (each student has a different native language) are not included.

 According to Grace Cornell Gonzales and Emily Machado, many teachers adapt their teaching styles to code-switching because they believe that it allows students to feel as if they are maintaining their full identity.
 Some educators allow students to code-switch when talking or writing.
 This strategy has been seen to be effective because it allows students to communicate their experiences just how they felt them happen.
 In some cases, some teachers will participate in code-switching when interacting with students because it allows students to feel more comfortable.
 According to Barbara Mellix, code-switching also allows students to feel more confident and secure with their languages and writing because they see that code-switching is acceptable in certain instances.
 Although code-switching can become difficult to control, it has been said that speaking and writing go hand in hand: if a person can write, then they can speak and control their switch in the same or similar way.
 According to Ena Lee and Steve Marshall, the process of code-switching in a classroom also allows for a "greater access" to knowledge.
-It is important to note that code-switching occurs more often with those whose dominant language is not standard English.
+Code-switching occurs more often with those whose dominant language is not standard English.

 Code switching involves utilizing entire sentences, phrases, and borrowed vocabulary from a different language.
 It is a prevalent linguistic occurrence observed among individuals who are bilingual.
 To proficiently engage in code switching, students need to possess a substantial comprehension of both cultures, along with a profound understanding of the fundamental structures and functions of language systems.
 Contrary to the conventional notion of code switching representing a disadvantaged and partially literate upbringing, it actually signifies an intellectual advantage.